Lalla22/You-Can-Do-It-/README.md

 Black Wing Hacks Demo 2021
 Project By:

-A web application project that checks on the user severeal times a day and encorusges them to do thier tasks.
+A web application project that checks on the user severeal times a day and encourages them to do thier tasks.
 An accountability partner / application that fuels productivity.

 Features:
 - integrate with caldendar